oobianom/symbol.equation.gpt/inst/lib/introduction.md

-# The power of the symbol.equation.ui R package

-Easy to use user interface for building markdown and shiny documents.
+# Welcome to symbols and equations!

+## This is a powerful user interface to build equations and insert symbols in R documents such as Rmarkdown or Quarto or Shiny applications.

+### Easily include by copy and paste into your documents